wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-advanced-formulas-powerapps/includes/3-combine-separate-records.md

 drop-down control.
 In this example, you would set the Items property of the drop-down control with the formula.

-In the next unit, you will learn how to process a formula once for every record in a table.
+In the next unit, you’ll learn how to process a formula once for every record in a table.